 On April 30, 2019, we completed the acquisition of all of the outstanding equity interests of Ipswitch, Inc. ("Ipswitch") from Roger Greene (the "Seller") pursuant to the Stock Purchase Agreement, dated as of March 28, 2019, by and among Progress, Ipswitch and the Seller.
-The acquisition was completed for an aggregate purchase price of \$225.0 million, subject to certain customary adjustments as further described in the Stock Purchase Agreement (the "Consideration"), which was paid in cash.
-Pursuant to the Stock Purchase Agreement, \$22.5 million of the Consideration was deposited into an escrow account to secure certain indemnification and other potential obligations of the Seller to Progress.
+The acquisition was completed for an aggregate purchase price of \$225.0 million, subject to certain customary adjustments as further described in the Stock Purchase Agreement, which was paid in cash.
+Pursuant to the Stock Purchase Agreement, \$22.5 million of the purchase price was deposited into an escrow account to secure certain indemnification and other potential obligations of the Seller to Progress.
+This escrow was released in full in May 2020 upon expiration of the twelve-month escrow period.
 The Seller also received an award of approximately \$2.0 million in Progress restricted stock as consideration for the Seller entering into a non-competition agreement for three years as set forth in the Stock Purchase Agreement.

 Ipswitch enables approximately 24,000 small and medium-sized businesses and enterprises to provide secure data sharing and ensure high-performance infrastructure availability.
 Through this acquisition, we bolstered our core offerings to small and medium-sized businesses and enterprises, enabling those businesses to respond faster to business demands and to improve productivity.
-We funded the acquisition through a combination of existing cash resources and a \$185.0 million term loan, which is part of a new \$401.0 million term loan and revolving credit facility (Note 7).
+We funded the acquisition through a combination of existing cash resources and a \$185.0 million term loan, which is part of our \$401.0 million term loan and revolving line of credit (Note 7).

-The consideration has been allocated to Ipswitch's tangible assets, identifiable intangible assets, and assumed liabilities based on their estimated fair values.
+The purchase price has been allocated to Ipswitch's tangible assets, identifiable intangible assets, and assumed liabilities based on their estimated fair values.
 The excess of the total consideration over the tangible assets, identifiable intangible assets, and assumed liabilities was recorded as goodwill.